condime/terraform-plans/README.md

 ## Running Terraform

+PRs opened from branches in this repository trigger a `terraform plan` run in a Github Action.
+When merged to the `production` branch, the changes can be applied from a manually approved step (also as a github workflow action).

+## Running Terraform Locally

 Terraform 1.0 (or compatible) is needed.
 You can download a specific version from the [terraform releases][2] page.